-F. ELL Credit
+F. ELL/LEP Credit

-English Language Learners (ELL) shall be given credit toward fulfilling Language Arts graduation requirements in English for each Language Arts through ESOL course completed satisfactorily.
-ELL students shall be given elective credit for Developmental Language Arts through ESOL and for Developmental Language Arts through ESOL -Reading as outlined in the DOE Course Code Directory.
+English Language Learners (ELL)/Limited English Proficient (LEP) shall be given credit toward fulfilling Language Arts graduation requirements in English for each basic Language Arts through ESOL course completed satisfactorily.
+Credit shall be given toward fulfilling graduation requirements for each basic subject area course completed satisfactorily which was delivered using ESOL strategies.
+ELL/LEP students shall be given either elective credit_credit for Developmental Language Arts through ESOL or and -for Developmental Language Arts through ESOL -rReading credit depending upon course content and teacher compliance for basic ESOL courses and Developmental Language Arts through ESOL as outlined in the DOE Course Code Directory.

-English Language Learners may not receive a failing grade if instructional strategies, materials, and assessment have not been modified in order to make content comprehensible to meet their instructional needs.
+English Language Learners/Limited English Proficient (ELL/LEP students) manyLearners may not receive a failing grade if instructional strategies, materials, and assessment have not been modified in order to make content comprehensible to meet their instructional needs.
 In addition, these modifications and strategies must be documented in teacher lesson plans.
-School administrators in charge of teacher evaluation are responsible for ensuring that teachers are modifying instruction and assessment in order to provide comprehensive instruction to ELL students.
+School administrators in charge of teacher evaluation are responsible for ensuring that teachers are modifying instruction and assessment in order to provide comprehensive instruction to ELL/LEP students.

-The grade placement shall be age appropriate for students identified as ELL students who were born in a foreign country and are registering for the first time in Sarasota County Schools.
+The grade placement shall be age appropriate for students identified as ELL/LEP students who were born in a foreign country and are registering for the first time in Sarasota County Schools.
 Students from a foreign country registering at a high school and who have academic records, i.e., credit transcript, from their country of origin will be placed accordingly.
 If no documentation is available nor a possibility of their previous school sending a transcript, grade level placement will be age appropriate.
 Recommend students who cannot complete credits by 18th birthdate to adult high school.
 If a student has a diploma or certificate of high school completion from their country of origin, the student may not register in a Sarasota County Schools high school.

-Each school will offer instruction for ELL that aligns with the Florida English Language Development (ELD) Standards and complies with the 1990 LULAC/META Consent Decree and the District ELL Plan (approved by the School Board of Sarasota County and the Florida Department of Education).
-G. Variety of
+Each school will offer instruction for ELL/LEP that complies aligns with the Florida English Language Development (ELD) -Standards and complies with the 1990 LULAC/META Consent Decree and the District ELL/LEP Plan (approved by the School Board of Sarasota County and the Florida Department of Education).
+G.

-Instructional Techniques and Instructional Media for All Students
+Variety of Instructional Techniques and Instructional Media for All Students

 A variety of instructional techniques and instructional media consistent with the needs of individuals or student groups shall be utilized.
-In particular, varied instructional strategies, special communications equipment, or modification of methods of evaluation may be used to accommodate those students in exceptional student education and/or alternative education programs, and ELL.
+In particular, varied instructional strategies, special communications equipment, or modification of methods of evaluation may be used to accommodate those students in exceptional student education and/or alternative education programs, and ELL/LEP.